fasterthanlime/cs322/documents/report/source/deliverable1.rst

 **NB** it doesn't have any link with the *Team*'s location which is a city when here, it's the College where the *Player* got drafted from.

-..
-FIXME: Shouldn't we link Drafts to People and not Players in that case?
+Q: Shouldn't we link Drafts to People and not Players in that case?
+A: No because even players who have never played for an ABA or NBA team have played before for a European team or a school team.
+Therefore they already have the characteristics of player (position, height, weight, birthdate) when they are drafted.

 Stats and Seasons
 '''''''''''''''''